axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 Likewise, `date` is **not** automatically reflected to the date input field.
 Rather, only _user input_ is.

-### embedded

-Boolean `embedded`, when true, _suppresses_ any extraneous space around the date UI proper, in particular the vertical space normally reserved below the component for displaying error messages.

-While no error message will be shown, internal validation continues to be performed.
-As a result, UI state still changes to red border, and the `error` attribute still is being set upon validation failure.

 ### invalid

 Boolean `invalid`, when set to true, forces showing the error message set with `invaliddatetext` even when user input is valid.